boyuan0815/boyuan0815/README.md

   - Applied C++ programming language to implement various data structures including linked lists, stacks, and queues.
   - Employed bubble sort for sorting room prices in ascending and descending order.
   - Utilized stack operations (push, pop) for managing room details and queue operations for handling student bookings.
+- **Pusat Kesihatan Universiti (PKU) Health Clinic Digital Database System (January 2024)**
+  - Provided self-service options for students and staff, including online appointment booking, reminders, and mobile access to health records.
+  - Implementing the database using SQL with Data Definition Language (DDL) and Data Manipulation Language (DML) statements.
+  - Normalization techniques are applied to reduce data redundancy, utilizing Oracle Apex to execute SQL statements and manage the database.
 - **Personal Landing Website (May 2024)**
   - Developed a responsive personal website landing page using HTML and CSS.
   - Constructed the website with SEO optimization for better visibility.